Shrinivas9739/Vehicle-Counter/README.md

 Code Overview:

 1)Background Subtraction: Detects moving objects (vehicles) by separating them from the background.

-2)Morphological Transformations: Refines the binary mask to improve the shape and connectivity of detected vehicles.
+2)Morphological Transformations: Refines the binary mask to improve the shape and connectivity of detected vehicles .
 3)Contour Detection: Finds the boundaries of each detected vehicle and counts them when they cross the counting line.

 4)Bounding Boxes: Draws a rectangle around each detected vehicle and updates the count in real-time.